jacobsmith/cite_me/README.md

 Now, simply call `cite.generate_citation(options)` and it will return a propery formatted MLA citation.

-Possible for type currently include:
+Possible for source_type currently include:
 `book`
 `magazine`
 `web`

-Each of these accepts options that make sense for that specific type of medium:
+Each of these accepts options that make sense for that specific source_type of medium:

 Book

-        options = { type: 'book',
+        options = { source_type: 'book',
                  authors: ['Smith, Jacob'],
                    title: 'The Art of Writing Code',
      city_of_publication: '',